+> Document.

-- > Document. - ✓ Have the interview questions in front of you. - ✓ Make note of bills or policy objectives mentioned by the legislator. - ✓ Make note of requests for information or League materials from the legislator. - ✓ Write up the material from your notes promptly. - > Debrief.
-Conduct a debriefing with team members shortly after the interview. - Report.
-Complete the online report form by February 28, 2022 (available December 1).
+- √ Have the interview questions in front of you. - ✓ Make note of bills or policy objectives mentioned by the legislator. - ✓ Make note of requests for information or League materials from the legislator. - √ Write up the material from your notes promptly. - > Debrief.
+Conduct a debriefing with team members shortly after the interview. - ➤ Report.
+Complete the online report form by February 24, 2025.
 Responses received by this date will be the most useful for action on League priorities.